rmrt1n/advent-of-code/writeups/day23.md

 }
 ```

-It's an iterative version of the pseudocode from the Bron-Kerbosch Wikipedia page.
-I used Zig's `std.StaticBitSet` to represent the set of nodes because it is more efficient than a `std.AutoHashmap(T, void)` for this particular use case.
-The items are represented as `u1` in arrays and it doesn't do any dynamic memory allocation.
+We used Zig's `std.StaticBitSet` instead of `std.AutoHashMap(T,void)` because it's more efficient for this particular use case.
+It also doesn't do any dynamic memory allocation.

+> [!NOTE]
+> I cheated a bit here.
+Instead of finding all maximal cliques like a traditional Bron-Kerbosch, I pass a `max_clique_size` and return early when a clique of the same size is found.
+>
+> We can do this because the inputs are well structured enough that the maximum clique size is always the same as the node degree.
+The same logic applies to the sample inputs.
+Each node has a degree of 4 and the maximum clique size is also "coincidentally" 4.

-After getting the maximum clique from this function, we just have to sort the nodes and convert them back to regular characters:
+All that’s left is to call `bron_kerbosch`, sort the result, and convert the nodes back to their character representations:

 ```zig
 fn part2(self: Self, comptime max_clique_size: usize) ![]const u8 {